BAKS — Korean Studies

 What’s Expected at BA Level

-A strong BA thesis demonstrates that you can:
+A strong BA thesis should demonstrate these abilities.

 • Identify a clear research question and a gap in the existing literature

-• Engage meaningfully with relevant scholarship, including Korean-language sources
+• Engage seriously with relevant scholarship, including Korean-language sources

 • Apply a suitable methodology and present your findings clearly